Early years’ special educational needs and disabilities (SEND) inclusion funding (SENIF)

 5. A 4 year old’s in maintained, academy, free school or primary school in reception classes When it is deemed that high-quality universal teaching, strategies have not been part of the child’s everyday strategies and interventions.

-Funding allocated through SENIF must be used as outlined in the providers application and clearly detailed on the Provision Map.
+Funding allocated through SENIF must be used as outlined in the providers application and clearly detailed on the provision map.

 It is essential to monitor children’s progress (EYFS Statutory Framework and the DfE SEND Code of Practice 2014).
 Providers should use the graduated approach to meet a child’s needs.
 Further support can be found on Ealing's SEND Local Offer.